MRKISS Library

 make -j 16 tests

-argument to make.
-When running all the tests, especially in the tests/
+Note the -j 16 argument to make.
+When running all the tests, especially in the MRKISS/tests/

-I strongly recommend running in parallel.
+directory, I strongly recommend running in parallel.

-In addition, the make files in tests/
+In addition, the make files in MRKISS/tests/ and

-test suite.
+the test suite.
 These targets are documented in the subsections below.

 12.1.
-Refrence One Step Solvers
+Reference One Step Solvers

-all consume Butcher tableaux in the mrkiss_erk*
+The production solvers in MRKISS all consume Butcher tableaux in the mrkiss_erk* and mrkiss_eerk* modules.

-Therefore the accuracy of these tableaux are critical to the proper operation of MRKISS
+Therefore the accuracy of these tableaux are critical to the proper operation of MRKISS.

 I don't have a way to automatically test that the data in every tableau is correct.
 That said, I can check some of the most important ones by comparing